mitodl/mitx-grading-library/docs/grading_math/formula_grader.md

 ```
 will raise an error

 > ConfigError: Warning: 'user_functions' contains entries '['sin']' which will override default values.
-If you intend to override to override defaults, you may suppress this warning by adding 'suppress_warnings=True' to the grader configuration.
+If you intend to override defaults, you may suppress this warning by adding 'suppress_warnings=True' to the grader configuration.

 The error can be suppressed by setting `suppress_warnings=True`.